WallarooLabs/blog.wallaroolabs.com/content/post/horizontal-scaling.md

 date = 2018-11-29T11:00:00-04:00
 draft = false
 author = "seantallen"
-description = "An introduction to horizontal scaling: what is it and why you might want to do it." tags = [
+description = "An introduction to horizontal scaling: what is it and why you might want to do it.
+The alternate title was going to be 'Would you rather fight 1 big cow or 15 small cows?'" tags = [
   "horizontal scaling"
 ]